zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ### 📊 Benchmark Results

-The tables above give you a quick idea of the performance gains when using **Bulk Insert**.
+The tables above give you a quick idea of the performance gains when using **Bulk Insert in EF Core**.
 But to give you a more complete picture, we also ran **extensive benchmarks across all major database providers** with BenchmarkDotNet.

 👉 Explore detailed results: